emhedlin/bim_2020/README.md

 * joined tables and filtered the values to show differences

 ### October 6

+The numbers in the report's summary table are taken from the database, but the analysis is done using the datasheet.
+This year, I'm hoping to use the data sheet for both.
+I'll check the comments in the database to see if I can find clarification on these issues, but if I can't, I'll use the database as the truth.
+Changes to the datasheet will be completed on the ```data/2012-2019_report.csv``` sheet.
+See last year's datasheet for historical values.

+Discrepancies between datasheets and reports need to be solved before I can work on territory delineation.

 Issues with the following sites / years - changes were made to the occupancy datasheet based on values in the database.
 ##### 2012
 * 55 - changed to pefa on v1